Exploring QCD matter in extreme conditions with Machine Learning: Heavy-Ion Collisions

 where $\pm$ stands for baryons and mesons respectively.
 In hybrid models, one can thus sample hadrons using the above distribution function in the comoving frame of each fluid cell with local temperature $T$ and fluid velocity $u^{\mu}$ on the freeze-out hyper surface.

-The hadrons from the freeze-out hyper surface can go through two different processes.
-Immediately after particleisation, the hadron density is still very high and the many-body interactions between hadrons are still too strong to be described by transport models.
-At this stage, relativistic hydrodynamics still works well.
-At a later stage, hadrons become diluted, and their interactions should be described by hadronic cascade models such as UrQMD~\cite{Bleicher:1999xi} and SMASH~\cite{Weil:2016zrk}.
+The hadrons emerging from the freeze-out hypersurface can undergo two distinct processes.
+In the immediate aftermath of particlization, the hadron density remains high, and the many-body interactions between hadrons are too strong to be accurately described by transport models.
+During this initial stage, relativistic hydrodynamics remains a reliable tool.
+As the hadronic system evolves and the hadron density decreases, the interactions between hadrons become more tractable and can be described by hadronic cascade models such as UrQMD~\cite{Bleicher:1999xi} and SMASH~\cite{Weil:2016zrk}.

 \emph{\textbf{Jet quenching in QGP}} --- There have been tremendous efforts in developing theoretical tools to model the interactions between energetic partons and thermal partons in QGP and simulate them in phenomenological studies ~\cite{Gyulassy:1993hr, Wang:1994fx, Baier:1996sk, Baier:1994bd, Baier:1996kr, Zakharov:1996fv, Wiedemann:2000za, Guo:2000nz, Wang:2001ifa, Zhang:2003yn, Schafer:2007xh, He:2015pra, Cao:2016gvr, Casalderrey-Solana:2014bpa, Shi:2018izg, Cao:2020wlm, Qin:2015srf, Majumder:2010qh, Armesto:2011ht, Qin:2009bk, Jeon:2003gi, Noronha-Hostler:2016eow, Andres:2016iys, Bianchi:2017wpt, Chien:2015vja, Andres:2019eus, Yazdi:2022bru, Shi:2022rja}.
 While these models take different assumptions in the derivation, here we take the linear Boltzmann transport equations~\cite{He:2015pra} as an example to demonstrate the theoretical framework,